-For students enrolled in the School of Education, allegations of academic misconduct are heard by the Student Assessment Monitoring Committee.
-This body may decide to take no action, impose warning, probation or suspension, or recommend dismissal to the full faculty of the School of Education.
-Appeals of decisions (related to warning, probation, and suspension) may be made to the Provost.
+For students enrolled in the Education Department, allegations of academic misconduct are heard by the Student Assessment Monitoring Committee.
+This body may decide to take no action, impose warning, probation or suspension, or recommend dismissal to the full faculty of the Education Department.
+Appeals of decisions (related to warning, probation and suspension) may be made to the Provost.
 Appeals of dismissal decisions can be made to the Provost/VPAA only on the basis of new information.